novakov-alexey-zz/freya/README.md

 # Freya

-Freya is a Scala library to implement custom controllers for Kubernetes easily.
+Freya is a Scala library to implement custom controllers for Kubernetes (K8s) easily.
 Implementation of custom controller is also known as **Operator Pattern**.
-Freya is based on [fabric8 kubernetes client](https://github.com/fabric8io/kubernetes-client).
+Freya is based on [fabric8 kubernetes client](https://github.com/fabric8io/kubernetes-client) and inspired by `abstract-operator` Java library.

 Freya Main features:
 1. Two options to implement your Kubernetes Operator:
     - Custom Resource Definition (CRD) based
     - ConfigMap based
-1. Case Classes as Kubernetes resource specification.
+1. Scala Case Classes as Kubernetes resource specification.
-    Serialization and deserialization of cases classes is done automatically by Freya and it is powered by Jackson Scala Module library.
+    Serialization and deserialization of case classes is done automatically by Freya and it is powered by Jackson Scala Module library.
-1. Auto-restart of custom-controller upon k8s api-server disconnect.
+1. Auto-restart of custom controller upon k8s api-server disconnect.
 1. Auto-deployment of CRDs, no YAML files to be written.
 1. Auto-deployment of Json Schema for CRD validation.
 1. Effect management and Functional Programming is powered by Cats-Effect.